Have You Noticed Blood in Your Dog's Urine? Here's What it Means and How to Treat It

 Preventing Blood in Your Dog's Urine and Ensuring Future Urinary Tract Health

 The best way to prevent blood in your dog's urine is to keep your dog healthy.
 Provide plenty of fresh water and allow your dog to urinate at least three to five times a day.
-It's also important to visit your vet for annual (or biannual) check-ups and have them run screening tests as recommended.
+It's also important for your dog to have annual (or biannual) check-ups, during which your vet will run screening tests, such as bloodwork and a urinalysis.
 Your vet may be able to detect a small problem and begin treatment before it really starts to bother your dog.

 For dogs prone to urinary tract issues, there are a number of dog-specific supplements available that support urinary tract health.
 Most of these contain cranberry extract, but some contain glucosamine or various herbs and roots.
 Ask your vet for guidance when choosing supplements or other over-the-counter products for your dog.